Effects of Air Density

 This is the combined effect of the factors mentioned above.
 It is defined as pressure altitude (PA) in the standard atmosphere corrected for non standard temperature.
 The performance of your aircraft depends on air density: which has a direct effect on lift, drag, engine performance and propeller thrust.
 Thus you can say that when air density decreases, aircraft performance also decreases.

-Rule of thumb: DA can be calculated by taking PA and adding (or subtracting) 120 feet for each 1°C temperature difference above (or below) the standard atmosphere temperature at that altitude.
+Basic rule of thumb: DA can be calculated by taking PA and adding (or subtracting) 120 feet for each 1°C temperature difference above (or below) the standard atmosphere temperature at that ISA altitude.

 The formula for dry air conditions is as follows: